Senator Feinstein, which is farther away, Florida or the moon?

 It's too threatening.

-But while Stone wants Hillary to wait until her sexuality subsides, singer Madonna is uh urging her to go for it in 2008.
+But while Stone wants Hillary to wait until her sexuality subsides, singer Madonna is urging her to go for it in 2008.

-You know, do it tonight.
+Do it tonight.

 That's not the issue.

-She says, I I don't think now is necessarily her time or the Democrats' time, but she should certainly go for it.
+She says, I don't think now is necessarily her time or the Democrats' time, but she should certainly go for it.

-Uh Madonna report said this at uh interview in Out magazine.
+Madonna said this interview in Out magazine.

 It's not an abstract concept, but in America, men are still afraid.

-Uh woman should be past her sexuality when she runs.
+Woman should be past her sexuality when she runs.

-I'm gonna ask question.
+I'm going to ask a question.

-Of all of you, not just the men, not just the women.
+I'm being honest when I ask the question of all of you, not just the men, not just the women.

-Does she does she uh do you have that kind of reaction?
+Do you have that kind of reaction?

 Do you associate sexuality, not gender, but do you associate sexuality with Mrs. Clinton?

-Well, I let me go let me go first here.
+Well, let me go first here.

-That's character trait of a great leader.
+That's a character trait of a great leader.

 And the answer is no way.

-This is um this is this is stunning.
+This is stunning.

-You know you can interpret that in a whole lot of ways.
+You know, you can interpret that in a whole lot of ways.

 If you get my drift.